-The Windward School and Windward Teacher Training Institute present two free community lectures open to the public in the spring and fall of each year: the Fall Community Lecture and Robert J. Schwartz Memorial Lecture in the spring.
+The Windward School and Windward Teacher Training Institute present two free educational lectures open to the public in the spring and fall of each year: the Fall Community Lecture and Robert J. Schwartz Memorial Lecture in the spring.
 While the lectures are open to the public, registration is required.

 - November 2017: Dr. Catherine Steiner-Adair